Plumsail/orgchart-docs/source/configuration-wizard/box-template.rst

 .. image:: /../_static/img/advanced-web-part-configuration/box-template/OrgChart-Configuration-Wizard-8.png
     :alt: Design mode

-Once you click to the ‘HTML mode’ button, all modifications from visual editor will be converted to HTML template.
+Once you click to the **HTML mode** button, all modifications from visual editor will be converted to HTML template.

 ..
 Note:: If you switch to HTML mode and finish the wizard you will not be able to go back to visual editor without resetting template to default.